nadia-eecs/mouse-bps-labeler/README.md

 [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg?style=flat-square)](https://github.com/Naereen/StrapDown.js/blob/master/LICENSE)
 [![Contributors](https://img.shields.io/github/contributors/github_username/repo_name.svg?style=flat-square)](https://github.com/nadia-eecs)

+## Why is Active Learning?
+Labeling data is expensive!
+We can make the task easier by utilizing Active Learning to select a subset of unlabeled data to be labeled and then used to train a model.
+By selecting well, the model can have similar or better performance than if trained on the entire dataset. [lightly.ai blog post](https://www.lightly.ai/post/active-learning-method-overview)

 Assume we have a new unlabelled dataset and want to train a new model.
 We do not want to label all samples because not all of them are valuable.
 Lightly can help select a good subset of samples to kick off labeling and model training.
 The loop is as follows: